-There is adopted by the City of Rapid City, for the purpose of regulating the design construction, quality of materials, erection, installation, alteration, repair, location, relocation, replacement, addition to, use of maintenance of heating, ventilation, cooling, incinerators or other miscellaneous heat producing appliances, that certain code known as the International Mechanical Code, published by the International Code Council, Inc., specifically the 2003 edition thereof, including Appendix A, providing for the issuance of permits and collection of fees therefore; and each and all of the regulations, provisions, conditions and terms of such "International Mechanical Code", 2003 edition, published by the International Code Council, Inc. and the second code is on file in the office of the City Building Official.
+There is adopted by the City of Rapid City, for the purpose of regulating the design, construction, quality of materials, erection, installation, alteration, repair, location, relocation, replacement, addition to, use or maintenance of heating, ventilation, cooling, incinerators or other miscellaneous heat producing appliances, that certain code known as the International Mechanical Code, published by the International Code Council, Inc., specifically the 2006 edition thereof, including Appendix A, providing for the issuance of permits and collection of fees therefore; and each and all of the regulations, provisions, conditions and terms of such "International Mechanical Code", 2006 edition, published by the International Code Council, Inc. A Copy of said Code is on file in the office of the City Building Official.